openwashdata/watercostaccra/README.md

 package_size_reason_x
 </td>
 <td style="text-align:left;">
-character
+logical
 </td>
 <td style="text-align:left;">
-reason for purchasing preferred package type (storage space in home, cost effectiveness, temperature at time of purchase, availability of money, convenience, size needed for respondent or household, avoiding wasting water by purchasing when needed)
+columns about reasons for purchasing preferred package type on storage space in home, cost effectiveness, temperature at time of purchase, availability of money, convenience, size needed for respondent or household, avoiding wasting water by purchasing only when needed. (true or false)
 </td>
 </tr>
 <tr>